Glossary of cancer terms

 Adjuvant chemotherapy (Ah-jeu-vent): This refers to any therapy used after primary treatment to reduce the risk of the cancer recurring.

-Adrenal gland tumours: Your adrenal glands are located above your kidneys, these glands make hormones that control important parts of your body such as your blood pressure and heart rate.
-An adrenal gland tumour is cancer of your adrenal glands.
+Adrenal gland tumours: An adrenal gland tumour is cancer of your adrenal glands.
+Your adrenal glands are located above your kidneys.
+These glands make hormones that control important parts of your body such as your blood pressure and heart rate.

 Aggressive: In medical terms, aggressive means fast growing.